richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 _Note: The response detail is LONG (includes metadata for all existing data sources), so I'm not going to include it here_

+**PENDING: NEED TO DO A READ DATA SOURCE API REQUEST TO SEE IF THE ITEM CREATED ABOVE SURFACES IN API RESPONSE (BUT NOT IN UI)**

+**PENDING: IF IT TURNS OUT THAT THE API CANNOT CREATE A DATA SOURCE THAT WILL SURFACE IN THE UI, WILL NEED TO WRITE-UP MANUAL CREATION**